-Foreign Exchange Induced Credit Risk is a risk arising from the movement of foreign currency exchange

-Risk-awareness during credit assessment processes and, later, during management of exposures, rates that would deteriorate the creditworthiness of the customer.
+Foreign Exchange Induced Credit Risk is a risk arising from the movement of foreign currency exchange rates that would deteriorate the creditworthiness of the customer.
 Individual assessment of customers and transaction-level stress test is carried out according to the Credit Policy.
 Furthermore, the limits outlined by the regulator are applied and a sensitivity analysis is conducted.
 Currency-induced credit risk is built into the capital adequacy requirement calculation, by adding a currency induced credit risk (CICR) buffer for unhedged foreign currency denominated exposures.